hamilttonjunnior/hamilttonjunnior/README.md

 ---

-### ⚡ Curiosidades:
+### ⚡ Fun Facts:

-- 🎬 Também atuo como produtor de vídeo freelancer.
+- 🎬 I also work as a freelance video producer.
-- ⚙️ Possuo formação técnica na área industrial (Construção Naval).
+- ⚙️ I have technical training in the industrial field (Naval Construction).
-- 🎯 Busco unir tecnologia, criatividade e solução de problemas em projetos digitais e industriais.
+- 🎯 I aim to combine technology, creativity, and problem-solving in digital and industrial projects.

 ---